The Jackson JS22 Dinky

 You can’t hear anything cheap about this guitar, especially not the sounds.
 It’s got that deep and rich tone that everyone loves.

 The basswood, though a cheap tonewood, gives strong mid-range tones.

-The bolt –on neck gives a more dynamic response and add little twang.
+The bolt-on neck gives a more dynamic response and adds a little twang.
 Though it still has in store a lot of tone qualities innate of cheaper guitars, it has more quality and definition.

 Overall, it gives you a more balanced rock-solid metal sound.